 Master of Science in Biology (thesis): In addition to completing BIO 593 and BIO 515, candidates must complete 27 semester hour credits including six semester hour credits of Thesis I and Thesis II (BIO 612 and BIO 613).
-Candidates may also elect up to three of these 27 semester hour credits including at least one capstone experimental course.
+Candidates may also elect up to three of these 27 semester hour credits as graduate research (BIO 605, 606) or internship (BIO 609).